Strenda-biocatalysis/Strenda-biocatalysis/Readme.md

 ## Operation mode

-The operation mode is the first step in the experimental planning, it describes the mode in which the experiment was perform (e.g. batch, fed-batch, continuous)
+The operation mode is the first step in the experimental planning, it describes the mode in which the experiment was performed (e.g. batch, fed-batch, continuous)

 [Operation mode](ModelExamples/OperationMode/Readme.md)